 What is a Help Mark?
-Intended Users, Purpose of Wearing, and Necessary Assistance
+Intended Users, Purpose, and Necessary Assistance

 25158732_l-scaled

-Since October 2012, the distribution of the Help Mark and the display of stickers on priority seats began on the Toei Oedo Line.
-It later expanded to Toei Subway, Toei Buses, and Tokyo Metropolitan hospitals, and is now implemented in all prefectures.
+Since October 2012, the distribution of Help Marks and the display of stickers on priority seats began on the Toei Oedo Line.
+This initiative later expanded to other Toei subway lines, Toei buses, and metropolitan hospitals, and is now implemented across all prefectures.

 This article will explain the overview of the Help Mark, examples of its use, and distribution locations.

-Additionally, we will introduce support cases for people wearing the Help Mark and other marks, so please use this as a reference.
+Additionally, we will introduce examples of support for individuals wearing the Help Mark and other related symbols, so please use this as a reference.

 1. What is the Help Mark?

-The Help Mark was created and distributed by the Tokyo Metropolitan Government Bureau of Social Welfare and Public Health in 2012.
+The Help Mark is a symbol created and distributed by the Tokyo Metropolitan Government's Bureau of Social Welfare and Public Health in 2012.

-It has since begun to spread to municipalities nationwide, and as of the end of March 2022, approximately 465,000 Help Marks have been distributed.
+Since then, it has begun to spread to municipalities nationwide, and as of the end of March 2022, approximately 465,000 Help Marks have been distributed.

 Reference: What is the Help Mark|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health

-By wearing the Help Mark, people around can more easily offer priority seating on public transport, approach them to offer help, or assist when needed.
+By wearing the Help Mark, people around can more easily offer priority seating on public transportation, feel more comfortable initiating conversation, and provide help when needed.

 2. Who wears it?
 How is the Help Mark used?